ravikumar4/aidev-bootcamp/README.md

 ```

 This may take a while for the initial run to build the docker image.
 Once it is done, this will start a Jupyter server in the docker container, accessible via port 8888.
 On your host machine, launch your browser https://localhost:8888 to access the Jupyter lab.
+Ravi:  http://127.0.0.1:8888/lab  ( this will be displayed in the command line ) . localhost will work if it is set in hostfile to be identified as 127.0.0.1

 ## GitHub CodeSpace
 You can run the notebooks remotely on GitHub's CodeSpace, free for a limited number of hours.
 The repo is set up to do so, with a caveat below.